 // ... do something with the keyframes

-It will therefore no longer transition a single decoration between frames, but rather remove the decoration frame 1 and fade in a new yellow box:
+It will therefore no longer transition a single decoration between frames, but rather remove the decoration from frame 1 and fade in a new yellow box:

 This enables opt-in manual control over how decorations behave.
 In extremis, you could just add an ID to every decoration and exert maximum manual control, but the diffing algorithm should usually do something reasonable by default.